ZoeyBaker/zoeybaker/README.md

 - 👋 Hi, I’m @zoeythewhitelioness
 - 👀 I’m interested in ... gaming, coding
 - 🌱 I’m currently learning ...
 C#
 - 💞️ I’m looking to collaborate on ...
-Game Coding, Unity Engine
+Game Development, Unity Engine
 - 📫 How to reach me ...

 <!---